Implementation of Support Vector Machines using Reaction Networks: Introduction

 \textbf{Structure of the paper: } The paper is organized as follows.
 In Section~\ref{sec:reaction_networks}, we introduce reaction networks and recall their properties.
 Section~\ref{sec:support_vector_machines} introduces support vector machines and describes their functioning as an optimization problem.
 In Section~\ref{sec:modules}, we introduce the concept of dual-rail encoding to handle negative weights and biases.
-Further, we describe basic modules like addition, subtraction, multiplication, comparison and approximate majority that will be used as building blocks in the reaction network that simulates the SVM.
-Sections~\ref{sec:feedforward} and \ref{sec:learning} describe the reaction network that simulates the feedforward part and the learning part of SVM, respectively.
-In Section~\ref{sec:experimental_setup}, we introduce an experimental setup to train an SVM using a reaction network scheme.
-Our goal is to predict the weights and biases of the SVM obtained using reaction networks and compare them with the traditional machine learning implementation.
-In Section~\ref{sec:analysis}, we tabulate the values of weights and biases obtained using reaction networks and those obtained using the traditional SVM implementations.
+Further, we describe basic modules like addition, subtraction, multiplication, comparison, and approximate majority that will be used as building blocks in the reaction network that simulates the SVM.
+In section ~\ref{sec:hopf_clock}, we describe our implementation of our molecular clock using \textit{Hopf} reactions.
+In Section~\ref{sec:assignment}, we describe the assignment module that is used for loading training in batches.
+Sections~\ref{sec:feedforward} and \ref{sec:learning} describe the reaction network that simulates the feedforward and backpropagation components of the SVM, respectively.
+In Section~\ref{sec:analysis}, we present and validate the results for our reaction network and compare the values of weights and biases obtained using reaction networks and those obtained using the traditional SVM implementations.
 To validate these results, we also compare their trajectories as a function of time (epochs in our case) and find that they are in close agreement.
 Section~\ref{sec:discussion} summarizes our contributions and outlines directions for future work.